ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

 For this project, the HTML and CSS files have been mostly completed for you, so you can focus on the JavaScript.
 If there is something you need to change in the HTML/CSS, the directions will explicitly tell you.

-Head to your script.js file and follow along.
+Head to your script.js file and follow along with the template code.

 ### 1. Set up variables, storing references for elements using the DOM method ```document.getElementById(elementId)```.

 #### Please refer to step 1 in your javascript template code and add the variables that are missing, as indicated by the comments with "****".
 In particular, make sure you make the following variables:
-- danceArrowLeft, danceArrowRight, danceArrowDown to refer to the danceArrow HTML elements
+- danceArrowLeft, danceArrowRight, danceArrowDown to refer to the dancearrow HTML elements
-- moveArrowLeft, moveArrowRight, moveArrowDown to refer to the moveArrow HTML elements
+- moveArrowLeft, moveArrowRight, moveArrowDown to refer to the movearrow HTML elements
 - an empty array called moves
 - an integer variable called currentMove with a value of 0